-Canton Domain on Ethereum
+Canton Synchronization Domain on Ethereum

-A Canton Ethereum domain uses a sequencer backed by Ethereum instead of by another ledger (such as Postgres or Fabric).
-The other domain components (mediator, domain manager) are reused from the relational database driver.
+A Canton Ethereum sync domain uses a sequencer backed by Ethereum instead of by another ledger (such as Postgres or Fabric).
+The other sync domain components (mediator, sync domain manager) are reused from the relational database driver.
 Architecturally, the Canton Ethereum sequencer is a JVM application that interacts with an Ethereum client via the RPC JSON API to write events to the blockchain.
 Specifically, it interacts with an instance of the smart contract Sequencer.sol and calls function of Sequencer.sol to persist transactions and requests to the blockchain.
 It uses the configured Ethereum account to execute these calls.
 Analogous to the database-based sequencer implementations, multiple Ethereum sequencer applications can read and write to the same Sequencer.sol smart contract instance and they can do so through different Ethereum client nodes for high availability, scalability, and trust.
-The following diagrams shows the architecture of an Ethereum-based domain:
+The following diagram shows the architecture of an Ethereum-based sync domain:

 Note